AUAP/AP2017/all_miniex/mini_ex3/mini_ex3.md

 3) Re-design an animated throbber, and then upload to Github.

+4) Create a readme file and upload to the same mini_ex3 directory.
+The readme file should address the followings:

+- Describe a bit about your throbber design (your concept and execution)
-4) What is a throbber?
-How would you describe a throbber?
-How may we use programming to reflect on digital (visual) culture?
+- How may we use programming to reflect and inquiry digital (visual) culture?

 5) Provide peer-feedback to 2 of your classmates on their works by creating "issues" in his/her github corresponding repository.